Insert a multi-element container that can be expanded/collapsed.

 label (str)

 A string to use as the header for the expander.
-The label can optionally contain Markdown and supports the following elements: Bold, Italics, Strikethroughs, Inline Code, Emojis, and Links.
+The label can optionally contain GitHub-flavored Markdown of the following types: Bold, Italics, Strikethroughs, Inline Code, Links, and Images.
+Images display like icons, with a max height equal to the font height.

 expanded (bool)